limmmw/file-upload-web/README.md

    cd file-upload-web
    docker-compose up -d

-2. if the web fails uploading file, do this commands:
+2. If the web fails as uploading file, do this commands:
    ```bash
    docker-compose down -v
    sudo chown -R yourusername:www-data file-upload-web